Aguinaldo Shrine: National flag and anthem

 During the independence celebration, the Philippine flag designed by Emilio Aguinaldo was formally unfurled from the front window.
 It was first flown during the Battle of Alapan in Imus two weeks earlier on May 28, 1898 (now celebrated as the Philippine National Flag Day each year).
 The Philippine national anthem was also first played on the grounds by the marching band of San Francisco de Malabon (now General Trias) but as an instrumental music; the lyrics were not written until 1899 by José Palma.

 Declared a National Shrine

 Emilio Aguinaldo died on February 6, 1964, at the age of 94 at the Veterans Memorial Medical Center in Quezon City.
 The same year, the government declared the mansion as a National Shrine on June 18 through the Republic Act of 4039 signed by President Diosdado Macapagal.

 Description

 Aguinaldo Park

 The property which is adjacent to a river, was expanded to include Aguinaldo Park, a park in front of the house created for the Philippine Centennial celebration of 1998.
-The park with a long promenade and two long pools.
-Previously the house was fronted by a busy street.
+The park contains a long promenade and two long pools.
+Previously the house was fronted by a busy street, which has since been closed off to all automobile traffic.
 In the park is a bronze statue of Aguinaldo on horseback.